edHelper.com

 By Beth A. Beutler

 1 Olga was excited.
 She and her older sister, Inga, were going on a cruise.
 Olga had not seen her sister for six months.
 You see, her sister was several years older than Olga.
 Inga was married and lived in Sweden.
 Olga lived in the United States.
-She only saw her sister once each year.
-This year, Inga was coming to the states to visit.
-She was joining the family for a cruise on a huge ocean liner.
+She usually only saw her sister once each year.
+This year, Inga was joining the family for a cruise on a huge ocean liner.

-2 They would be gone for one week.
+2 The cruise would last for one week.
 They would see many islands in the Caribbean.
-Olga helped to plan the trip.
-It took several months.
+Olga had helped to plan the trip.
+It had taken several months.
 First, her family did research about cruises.
 They checked prices, rooms, and features.
 Cruises could be very expensive, so they began to save money months before the trip.

 4 A steward directed them to their rooms.
 Olga would share a stateroom with her sister.
-Their parents would be in another room.
-The room was small.
+Their parents would be in another stateroom.
+Their room was small.
 It had two twin beds, a dresser with several drawers, and a small closet.
-Inga and Olga spent about one hour unpacking.
-Then, they joined their parents for a light lunch.
+Inga and Olga spent about one hour unpacking and getting settled in their stateroom.
+Then they joined their parents for a light lunch.

 6 "Let's begin to plan our week!"
 Inga suggested.